AntoTomAbraham/Make_My_Branding/README.md

 # SIH_web_App

-To run the backend server run the command : npm start for frontend :
+To run the backend server run the command : npm start <br />
+for frontend :
        cd frontend
        npm start